anchvy/react-project-template/README.md

-**This project included all necessary library for react project following:**
+**This project included all necessary libraries for react project following:**

 - prop-types
 - lodash